chrishrb/gx.nvim/README.md

         search_engine = "google", -- you can select between google, bing, duckduckgo, and ecosia search_engine = "https://search.brave.com/search?q=", -- or you can pass in a custom search engine select_for_search = false, -- if your cursor is e.g. on a link, the pattern for the link AND for the word will always match.
 This disables this behaviour for default so that the link is opened without the select option for the word AND link

+        git_remotes = { "upstream", "origin" }, -- list of git remotes to search for git issue linking, in priority git_remotes = function(fname) -- you can also pass in a function if fname:match("myproject") then
+                return { "mygit" }
+            end
+            return { "upstream", "origin" }
+        end,

+        git_remote_push = false, -- use the push url for git issue linking, git_remote_push = function(fname) -- you can also pass in a function
+          return fname:match("myproject")
+        end,
       },
     } end,
   },